 1. seeking God’s will and direction in all matters of the Academy.

-2. following His leading, regardless of circumstance and consequence.
+2. following His leading, regardless of circumstances and consequences.

 3. trusting Him to supply all of our needs in the development and operation of the Academy.